buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 ***

-# Changing the glass insert while the GCMS is on
+# Changing the glass insert while the GCMS is on (WIP)

 The injection port glass liner should be switched out every 1000 runs.